Phebe Hanaford: Death

+Personal life

-The same year that she was ordained, Hanaford separated from her husband—they never officially divorced—and took her children with her.
+The same year that she was ordained, Hanaford separated from her husband, though they never officially divorced, and took her children with her.
 She began living with a woman named Ellen Miles, a situation that caused controversy in her first New Jersey congregation, which referred to Miles as the "minister's wife".
-There appears to have been some resentment over Miles assisting Hanaford in certain official duties, such as philanthropic disbursements.
+There was resentment over Miles assisting Hanaford in certain official duties, including philanthropic disbursements.
 Church officials first tried to pressure Hanaford to leave by threatening a salary cut from $2500 to $1500.
-When Hanaford accepted the cut, church officials then demanded that Hanaford "dismiss" Miles.
+When Hanaford accepted the cut, church officials then demanded that Hanaford dismiss Miles.
 When Hanaford refused, the congregation voted not to renew Hanaford's contract.
-It was at this point that Hanaford left to start the Second Universalist Church, for which Ellen Miles ran the Sunday School.
+Hanaford then left to start the Second Universalist Church, where Ellen Miles ran the Sunday School.

-Although the nature of Hanaford's relationship with Miles is uncertain, their letters testify to a 'deep friendship'.
-They remained together for forty-four years, until Miles's death in 1914.
+Although the nature of Hanaford's relationship with Miles is uncertain, their letters testify to a "deep friendship".
+They remained together for 44 years until Miles' death in 1914.